-New law allows expanded powers for University of Detroit Mercy police
+New law allows expanded powers for Detroit Mercy police

 Lansing — Gov. Rick Snyder has signed a bill expanding the powers of police at private colleges if they are properly licensed and have authorization from local law enforcement.

 The law enacted Tuesday lets private college officers make arrests beyond just college property.